 Diabetics with neuropathy are generally warned not to cut their nails on their own due to the nerve damage that reduces their sensation.
 This can lead to a life-threatening injury if not treated by specialists.
-However, diabetes patients with both type 1 and 2 are encouraged to take special care of their toenails.
+However, diabetes patients with both type 1 and 2 are encouraged to take special care of their toenails, especially if cutting them.

 In this article, I will provide information on the changes on the toenail when diabetes develops, what causes these changes, how ingrown toenails emerge, and why it is necessary to be careful of the nail’s health.
 I will also provide proper trimming tips for you.

 People with diabetes are more prone to toenail and foot problems since this health condition damages their nerves, and produces lower or poor blood circulation.

 This can sometimes lead to loss of sensations in your feet and unbalanced sweat and lubrication of the skin in this area.
 Poor circulation can also lead to wounds and infection.

 What are the factors involved with this progression?

 - Loss of sensations and pain related to neuropathy

 - Susceptibility to acquiring fungal and cutaneous infections as a result of high blood sugars

 It is extremely important to remain aware of how diabetes can affect your toenails and foot health.

 Problems that can affect your foot health: